JacRIT/7.1.4_IR_Convolution/README.md

 ### "out" Directory

-- This subdirectory will store the **binaural output** after processing.
+- This subdirectory will store the **binaural output** after processing for each person

 ### "in" File (Located in the Top-Level Directory)